tderwedu/42cursus/03_Printf/README.md

 ## License

-All files, except those in the *Grisu* folder, are  released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).
+All files, except those in the *grisu* folder, are  released under the [Unlicense](https://github.com/maxdesalle/42/blob/main/LICENSE).